babashka/process/README.md

 Takes a process, waits until is finished and throws if exit code is non-zero.
 ### `destroy`
 <code>[proc]</code><br>

+Takes process or map
+  with :proc (`java.lang.ProcessBuilder`).
+Destroys the process and returns the input arg.
 ### `destroy-tree`
 <code>[proc]</code><br>
 ### `exec`